 Reviewed by Stephen Foehr (Ethiopia 1965-67)

 Stephen Foehr (Ethiopia 1965-67) is the author of numerous nonfiction and fiction books.
-His crime mystery, Stealing Fortune’s Brick, The Audacious Tea Heist, was published June 2020.
-His newest novel, Warrior Love, Silas Loves Lili Weirdly Lili Loves Silas will be released Spring 2021.
+His latest novel, Warrior Love, Silas Loves Lili Weirdly Lili Loves Silas, about corruption, was released in July 2021.
+His next novel, BIX (Because I eXist), an exploration of the choices to react to and survive an authoritarian government, will be released in Spring 2022.